Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Methods

 \subsection{d.
 Experimental Setup}

-We utilized two sets of hyperparameters to train the system energy and atomic forces prediction models, enabling PDMD to achieve near-optimal performance on both graph-level and node-level prediction tasks.
-The hyperparameters for optimizing both the energy and atomic force predictions are shown in Table. \ref{tab:hyperparameters}.
+We utilized two sets of hyperparameters to train the models for predicting system energy and atomic forces, enabling PDMD to achieve near-optimal performance on both graph-level and node-level prediction tasks.
+Table S1 lists the hyperparameters employed to optimize the predictions of system energy and atomic forces.
 The hyperparameters remained unchanged in each cycle of model training refined by the self-consistent method.
 All reported MAEs in this work are the average of three independent experiments.
+For all PDMD simulations under a constant temperature, a timestep of 1.0 fs was adopted alongside a Nos\'e-Hoover thermostat.\cite{nose1984unified} The ASE package\cite{hjorth2017atomic} was chosen as our PDMD propagation engine, and the VESIN library\cite{metatensor-and-metatomic} was adopted as our neighbor list builder for an efficient graph construction in the ChemGNN architecture.
+As a result, in conjunction with the PyTorch Lightning framework, our PDMD model training efficiency scales remarkably well up to 32 NVIDIA Grace-Hopper GPU nodes before sub-linear roll-off, as shown in Fig. S2, enabling scalable artificial intelligence for massive AIMD datasets in the future.